aleooo/sklep_2/README.md

 5. install package from requirements.txt

 ## Project status
-The project is under development
+The project is being developed